zaitsevyan/Theseus/README.md

 Open MonoDevelop/Xamarin and Build All, than run Runner project

 ## Run
-Demo application is included within Theseus project as static Pragram class.
+Runner application is included within Theseus project.
- - Run Theseus.exe from binary dictionary
+ - Run Runner.exe from binary dictionary
  - Terminal will be opened.
 You will see plugin initialization process
  - Then, default TerminalAdapter will be runned and it begins to handle console input
  - Write /help command into terminal to print all available options.